Sigma 35mm f/1.4 DG DN Art Review

 Handling

-By the size of the Sigma 35mm f/1.4 DG DN Art, 3 x 4.4" / 75.5 x 111.5 mm, I was afraid this was going to be a cumbersome lens to lug around but the weight of 22.6 oz / 640 g, is quite manageable, especially with the large grip on the Leica SL2-S giving you a secure handle on the camera/lens combo.
+By the size of the Sigma 35mm f/1.4 DG DN Art, 3 x 4.4" / 75.5 x 111.5 mm, I was afraid this was going to be a cumbersome lens to lug around.
+Still, the weight of 22.6 oz / 640 g, is quite manageable, especially with the large grip on the Leica SL2-S, which gives you a secure handle on the camera/lens combo.
 For an f/1.4 lens, the 67mm filter size is also reasonable.

-You cannot fault the overall build quality as the lens feels solid in the hand.
-One of the main positive selling points is the aperture ring, clickable in thirds of a stop, or de-clickable for video.
+You cannot fault the overall build quality, as the lens feels solid in the hand.
+One of the main positive selling points is the aperture ring, which is clickable in thirds of a stop or de-clickable for video.
 The included plastic lens hood snaps into place with no issue and compliments the lens nicely in the looks department.

-There is no lack of switches for a lens this size.
+For a lens this size, there is no shortage of switches.
 You have a focus mode switch, an AFL button, an aperture ring click switch, and an aperture ring lock.
-As for weather sealing, Sigma lists it as being dust and splash-proof.
+As for weather sealing, Sigma lists it as dust—and splash-proof.

 Specs